Rangers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Texas and its opponents have hit the over in 30 of its 49 games with a total this season.
+- So far this season, Texas and its opponents have hit the over in 30 of its 50 games with a total.

-- The Rangers are 2-1-0 against the spread in their three games that had a posted line this season.
+- In four games with a line this season, the Rangers have a mark of 3-1-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.